CALCRIM No. 350. Character of Defendant

 alleged offenses[s] and count[s], e.g., battery, as charged in Count 1>].

-However, evidence of the defendant’s good character may be countered
+However, evidence of the defendant’s character for <insert

 [If the defendant’s character for certain traits has not been discussed

 among those who know (him/her), you may assume that (his/her)

 You may take that testimony into consideration along with all the other

 evidence in deciding whether the People have proved that the defendant